tangsiuman/Getting-and-Cleaning-Data-Course-Project/CoodBook.md

 ## ID Fields

-subject - The participant ("subject") ID activity_labels - The label of the activity performed when the corresponding measurements were taken
+subject - The participant ("subject") ID

 ## Extracted Feature Fields for analysis, for all mean and std columns from data set
 tBodyAcc-mean()-X
 tBodyAcc-mean()-Y
 tBodyAcc-mean()-Z